Freakazoidile/Open-Windows-Exec-Check/README.md

 ## Description

-Are you a lazy pentester who doesn't have to be quiet?
+Are you a lazy pentester who doesn't have to be quiet and won't get blocked/stopped?
 Have some creds, and want to identify all the Windows systems your creds grant you access to?
 This is the tool for you.
 Uses modified versions of impackets RDP_Check, SMBExec, PSExec, ATExec, DCOMExec, WMIExec to perform RCE checks.

 Is capable perform all checks, or subset of checks against multiple hosts with multiple credential pairs.
 Also supports LM:NT pass-the-hash where credentials are unknown.
 Outputs a PrettyTable that is easy to read that is sorted by host and username.